BayiLi081/GIS-bootcamp/contents/globallocal.md

 ### Global regression (Ordinary least squares) and Local regression model (Geographically weighted Regression)

-Global regression, also known as Ordinary Least Squares (OLS), is a statistical method used to estimate the relationship between a dependent variable and one or more independent variables.
+#### Global regression - Ordinary Least Squares (OLS)

+OLS is a statistical method used to estimate the relationship between a dependent variable and one or more independent variables.

 It assumes that the relationship between the variables is constant across the entire study area and uses a single set of coefficients to model the relationship.

 The OLS model aims to minimize the sum of the squared differences between the observed and predicted values of the dependent variable.

+#### local regression - Geographically weighted regression (GWR)

+$$
+y_i=\beta_{i0}+\sum_{j=1}^{m}\beta_{ij}x_{ij}+\epsilon_i
+$$

+where:

+- $y_i$ is the dependent variable for the $i^{th}$ observation.
+- $\beta_0(u_i,v_i)$ is the spatially varying intercept at location $(u_i,v_i)$.
+- $\beta_j(u_i,v_i)$ is the spatially varying coefficient for the $j^{th}$ independent variable at location $(u_i,v_i)$.
+- $x_{ij}$ is the value of the $j^{th}$ independent variable for the $i^{th}$ observation.
+- $\epsilon_i$ is the random error term for the $i^{th}$ observation.

-On the other hand, local regression, also known as geographically weighted regression (GWR), is a statistical technique that takes into account spatial variation in the relationship between the dependent and independent variables.
+GWR is a statistical technique that takes into account spatial variation in the relationship between the dependent and independent variables.

 The GWR model assumes that the relationship between the variables varies spatially across the study area, and the model estimates a different set of coefficients for each location.

 The GWR model uses a weighted least squares approach, where observations closer to the location being modeled have a higher weight than those further away.

 #### Main differences

 The main difference between OLS and GWR is that OLS assumes a global relationship between the variables, whereas GWR takes into account the spatial variation in the relationship.

-Therefore, GWR can provide a more nuanced and accurate model than OLS, particularly when the relationship between the variables varies across space.
-However, GWR can also be more computationally intensive than OLS and may require more data and a larger sample size to produce reliable results.
+Therefore, GWR can provide a better modelling performance than OLS, particularly when the relationship between the variables varies across space.